2022 Joseph P. Goddard Scholarship

 ACHE South will present a scholarship of up to $1000 to an ACHE South member engaged in graduate studies on either a full-time or part-time basis.
 Applicant must be a full-time or part-time student currently enrolled or accepted for admission in an accredited graduate degree program.
 The course of study must be applicable to the advancement of continuing education as a profession.
 Applicants must be adult students (25 years of age or older).

 ACHE South will award a grant of up to $1000 to an ACHE South member engaged in research that will advance knowledge in the field of adult and continuing education.
-It is expected that the research will culminate in publication or professional presentation.
+It is expected that the research will culminate in a publication or professional presentation.
 The Wayne Whelan Research Grant recipient will be required to prepare an abstract of findings for presentation at the next scheduled Regional Conference.
 While the Wayne Whelan Research Grant may be used in conjunction with advanced study, the same person cannot receive more than one monetary award (Joseph P. Goddard Scholarship, Mini-Grant, or Wayne Whelan Research Grant) in the same year.

 ACHE South will recognize the outstanding credit and non-credit programs in ACHE South.
 Programs will be judged on innovation, creativity, success, impact, and adaptability.
 The goals, objectives, and evaluation methods will be reviewed.